 Mortgage Loan Data You Can Trust

 ATTOM can provide lenders and mortgage professionals at all levels with the mortgage loan data they need to make informed decisions.
-Public records for mortgage data covers a lot of details from purchases, loans, lenders, borrowers, amounts, interest rate, origination date, and recording date, as well as other important features.
+Public records of mortgage data providers covers a lot of details from purchases, loans, lenders, borrowers, amounts, interest rate, origination date, and recording date, as well as other important features.
 County recorder, clerks, or deeds officers record real property transfers, mortgages, liens, and other real estate transactions.
 ATTOM gives you the flexibility of accessing this data by national, state, zip, ad-hoc regions, and specific parcels for more than 155 million U.S. properties and covering over 3,140 counties.

 Accurate information improves your efficiency across the board.
-Real-time analytics provides an accurate picture of your mortgage loan data.
+Real-time analytics provides an accurate picture of your mortgage data.

 Know Your Clients